timjrobinson/balancer-sor/README.md

 ## Math times test

-This branch aims to compare thhow much time take different implementations of pool maths.
+This branch aims to compare the times taken by different implementations of pools' numeric computations.

-We compare Paraswap's implementation for weighted and stable pools with SOR current implementation.
+In particular we compare Paraswap's implementation for weighted and stable pools with SOR current implementation.

 Tests can be found at test/mathTimes.spec.ts.
 The code by paraswap was included at src/paraswap.

-They perform computations of _out given in_, print the time taken at each implementation and also the results, so that we know that we are simulating the same swap at both sides.
+Our tests perform computations of _out given in_, print the time taken at each implementation and also the results, so that we know that we are simulating the same swap at both sides.